With the light layer you can lighten your scene.

 The light is never visible.

 The 3rd dropdown sets the shadow algorithm.

-Projected shadows, or fake shadows, are super fast and can handle transparent textures and morphing effects, but only render shadows on the floor.
+Fast shadows (also known as projected or fake shadows), are super fast, can handle transparent textures and can handle morphing effects, but only render shadows on the floor.
 Set the vertical position of this floor with the Shadow plane position property.